-The hydraulic system consists of the hydraulic swivel, manifold with solenoid valves, and actuators (cylinders, motors) Hydraulic power is received from an external hydraulic source, typically a PTO driven pump attached to the vehicle transmission.
-The hydraulic manifold is plumbed in series and uses open center valves so that more than one function can be operated simultaneously.
+The hydraulic system consists of the hydraulic swivel, manifold with solenoid valves, cylinders, motors, and tubing and hoses.
+Hydraulic power is received from an external hydraulic source, typically a PTO driven pump attached to the vehicle transmission.
+The hydraulic system uses open center valves in series so that multiple functions can be operated simultaneously.